iamnasirudeen/express-redis-limit-req/README.md

 - **max**: Max number of connections during expiration before sending a 429 response.
 - **message**: Error message sent to user when max is exceeded.
 Defaults to 'Too many requests.'
 - **statusCode**: HTTP status code returned when max is exceeded.
 Defaults to `429`.
+- **whiteList**: WhiteList some specified IP address for unlimited requests.

 # License